Continually Updated Clinical Reference

 Prognosis

-By general consensus, the prognosis of BECCT is excellent, as almost all patients achieve remission by adolescence.
-This includes patients whose seizures have been drug resistant.
-A recent meta-analysis study on the course of BECCT found that 50% of patients were in remission by age 6 years; by age 18 years, 99.8% of the patients were in remission.
-Rarely, BECCT can relapse in adulthood; about 2% of patients in BECCT remission experience other seizure types.
+A meta-analysis study on the course of BECTS found that 50% of patients were in remission by age 6 years; by age 18 years, 99.8% of the patients were in remission.
+Rarely, BECTS can relapse in adulthood; about 2% of patients in BECTS remission experience other seizure types.

 Epidemiology

-BOE is less common than BECCT.
-Prevalence depends on selection criteria.
-The Panayiotopoulos syndrome is much more common than the late-onset Gastaut-type.
-As noted by Panayiotopoulos in 4 independent studies of 607 patients, the prevalence of Panayiotopoulos syndrome was found to be 2.4 times lower than that of rolandic epilepsy.
-This means that around 6% of children with seizures have Panayiotopoulos syndrome, with the assumption of 15% prevalence of rolandic epilepsy.
-Age of onset is 3-6 years in 80% of patients, with a mean age of 5 years and a range of 1-12 years.
-The Gastaut type of childhood occipital epilepsy is estimated to comprise 2-10% of benign childhood partial seizures.
-The mean age of onset is 8 years, with a range of 3-15 years.
+Age of onset is 3–6 years in 80% of patients, with a mean age of 5 years and a range of 1–12 years.
+The Gastaut type of childhood occipital epilepsy is estimated to make up 2–10% of benign childhood partial seizures.
+The mean age of onset is 8 years, with a range of 3–15 years.
 Both sexes seem to be affected with equal frequency in both syndromes, although this is not reported consistently.

 Clinical features

 Other autonomic symptoms may occur, including color change (especially pallor), but also flushing and cyanosis.
 Pupillary changes, particularly mydriasis, also may occur.
 Less often, miosis, hypersalivation, and bladder incontinence occur.
 Even less often, bowel incontinence, abnormal intestinal motility, and cardiorespiratory and thermoregulatory alterations are reported.
-Brief apnea and irregular or heavy breathing is reported to occur in 7% of cases.
-Ictal cardiorespiratory arrest has also been reported.
-Headache and cephalic auras that may be autonomic manifestations may occur, particularly at onset.

-More conventional symptoms may follow, including confusion or unresponsiveness, eyes and head deviation to one side (60%), wide opening of eyes without deviation, speech arrest, hemifacial spasms, and visual symptoms or hallucinations (6-9%).
+More conventional symptoms may follow, including confusion or unresponsiveness, eye and head deviation to one side (60%), wide opening of the eyes without deviation, speech arrest, hemifacial spasms, and visual symptoms or hallucinations (6–9%).
 The seizures may end with hemiconvulsions, often with jacksonian march (19%) or generalized convulsions (21%).
 Ictal syncope or a syncopelike episode has been reported to occur in one fifth of cases.
 These manifest as the child becoming unresponsive and flaccid.

 Typically, the seizures are infrequent but long; 44% have seizures lasting 30 minutes or more, consisting of autonomic status epilepticus.
 Hemiconvulsive or generalized convulsive status epilepticus is rare (2%).
 One third of patients have a single seizure only.
 About half have 2-5 seizures.
 Only 5% have more than 10 seizures.

 In late-onset childhood epilepsy with occipital spikes (Gastaut type), clinical semiology is complex and is characterized by ictal and postictal symptoms.
 Visual symptoms include (1) transient, partial, or complete loss of vision, (2) elementary or complex visual hallucinations, and (3) visual illusions (eg, micropsia, metamorphosis).
 Elementary visual hallucinations are the commonest and most characteristic ictal symptoms.
-These consist of small multicolored circular patterns that often appear in the periphery of a visual field, becoming larger and multiplying in the course of the seizure.
+These consist of small, multicolored, circular patterns that often appear in the periphery of a visual field, becoming larger and multiplying in the course of the seizure.
 Nonvisual ictal symptoms include adversive (versive) seizure manifested as tonic deviation of head and eyes.
 These are the most common of the ictal motor phenomena.

 Other motor seizures include (1) hemiclonic convulsions, (2) complex partial seizures with automatisms, and (3) generalized clonic seizures.
 Other ictal manifestations include dysphasia and dysesthesia.
 Seizures are commonly diurnal and usually frequent.
 They are typically short, lasting seconds to less than 3 minutes.
 Other symptoms include postictal, diffuse, throbbing headache in about half of the patients and vomiting in about 10%.
 Ictal headache, mainly orbital, is rare.

 Typically, children with both syndromes have normal findings on neurologic examinations.
-However, as with BECCT, neurologic abnormalities or developmental disorders may be present in a small number of children.
+However, as with BECTS, neurologic abnormalities or developmental disorders may be present in a small number of children.
 This was affected by the selection criteria of the authors.

 Genetics